novalu/actions-on-google-typescript-template/README.md

     .inSingletonScope();
 ```

-Above we've defined that `DataStorage` dependency will be resolved to `LocalDataStorage`.
-If you want to change resolve to different implementation, then you can change it here without the touching your business logic.
+We've just defined that `DataStorage` dependency will be resolved to `LocalDataStorage`.
+If you want to use different implementation, you can change it here without the touching your business logic.

-If you want to resolve class to instance of the same class, you can safely use this:
+If you want to resolve class to the instance of the same class, you can safely use this:

 ```typescript
 baseContainer.bind<CustomClass>(TYPES.CustomClass)